KIHeartFailure/crt-gdmt/README.md

-# R code for the project The role of CRT as enables for optimizing guideline directed medical therapy (GDMT) in patients with heart failure and reduced ejection fraction (HFrEF): data from the SwedeHF Registry
+# R code for the project Cardiac resynchronization therapy for enabling guideline-directed pharmacological therapy optimization in heart failure

 The aim of this R code is to be transparent and document the data handling and statistical analyses performed for the project.